titu1994/tf_SIREN/README.md

 ```

 # Usage
-Copy the `tf_siren` folder to your local directory and import either `SinusodialRepresentationDense` or `SIRENModel`.
+For general usage equivalent to the paper, import and use either `SinusodialRepresentationDense` or `SIRENModel`.

 ```python
 from tf_siren import SinusodialRepresentationDense